Stephen has completed the more than 7,000 Km (4,000 mile) road trip across Canada, from St. John's, NL to Vancouver, BC six times.

 In Haughton, Nunavut, in Canada's far north, is an impact crater that was formed roughly 23 million years ago by a large meteor striking the earth.
 The crater, which lies in a kind of polar desert known as a frost rubble zone, remains almost unchanged from its original condition due to a lack of erosive elements, such as water and vegetation, in this climate.
 It is also as close as one can get to the Mars environment here on earth.

-Discovered in the 1950's the crater has been in use since 1997 as the base of operations for the Haughton-Project, and the training and preparation for future Mars missions.
-For anyone interested in getting a feel for what it would be like to visit Mars than this is the place to go.
+Discovered in the 1950s, the crater has been in use since 1997 as the base of operations for the Haughton-Project, and the training and preparation for future Mars missions.
+For anyone interested in getting a feel for what it would be like to visit Mars, then this is the place to go.

 9. Go Underground—Moose Jaw, Saskatchewan

 Beneath the streets of downtown Moose Jaw there exists a series of interconnected tunnels linking a number of basements, storage rooms, and hidden chambers.
-They are believed to have been originally built in the late 1800's as access tunnels for steam engineers who maintained the boilers in the various buildings.
+They are believed to have been originally built in the late 1800s as access tunnels for steam engineers who maintained the boilers in the various buildings.
 This was done so that they would not have to go outside in the freezing prairie winter to move from one building to the next.
-Their greatest claim to fame, however, was there use during the 1920's.
+Their greatest claim to fame, however, was their use during the 1920s.